manikandan5/MapColoring/README.md

 **How does it find it?** <br/>

-* The program uses Arc Consistency with backracking to achieve the expected output.
+* The program uses Arc Consistency with backtracking to achieve the expected output.

 Detailed explanation about how the code works and the reason why we chose this implementation could be found [here](https://github.com/manikandan5/MapColoring/blob/master/radio.py).